 Leave of Absence: Master's students must be continuously enrolled until all requirements for the degree are completed, including the thesis.
-Students who plan to be absent for one quarter or more must submit a leave of absence form.
+Students who plan to be absent for one term or more must submit a leave of absence form.
 The form and policy are available at http://gradstudies.csusb.edu/.

-Quarterly Registration: Graduate students who fail to register in at least one course in the Psychology M.S. program each quarter will automatically be declassified.
-PSYC-698z (Continuous Enrollment) may be taken if another course is not taken during a given quarter.
-This course can be taken through the College of Extended Learning for a reduced fee, currently \$260 per quarter.
+Term Registration: Graduate students who fail to register in at least one course in the Psychology M.S. program each term will automatically be declassified.
+PSYC-698z (Continuous Enrollment) may be taken if another course is not taken during a given term.
+This course can be taken through the College of Extended and Global Education.